-Airbnb Hosting Tip: What I like best about the DIY route is that, as a first-time Airbnb host, you’re probably going to end up making changes to your property after you take photos.
+Pro Tip: What I like about the DIY route is that, as a first-time Airbnb host, you’re probably going to end up making changes to your property after you take photos.
 If you hire a professional, you can’t just snap an updated photo and add it to your listing.

 7. Draft your listing